netdata/netdata/packaging/makeself/README.md

 Once finished, a file named `netdata-vX.X.X-gGITHASH-x86_64-DATE-TIME.run` will be created in the current directory.
 This is the Netdata binary package that can be run to install Netdata on any other computer.

----

-## building binaries with debug info
+## Building binaries with debug info

 To build Netdata binaries with debugging / tracing information in them, use: